Ghostlun/NewsAppDemoVersion/README.md

 <img align="left" src = "https://github.com/Ghostlun/NewsAppDemoVersion/blob/master/NewsDemo/Resources/Github%20source/icons8-news-100%20(2).png" width = 30 height = 30/> This is my NewsAppDemoVersion

 <h4>App Information </h4>
 It is NewsApp Demo applications.
-It is composed of total 4 Sceens, \n It follows MVVM Pattern
+It is composed of total 4 Sceens It follows MVVM Pattern
 User can check recents news, serach other news based on keyword and timelines, and contact to Customer Service Deirectly